Urban Yeti!: Development

-Urban Yeti! was published by Telegames and published by UK developer Cave Barn Studios.
+Urban Yeti! was published by Telegames and developed by UK developer Cave Barn Studios.

 Reception

 Urban Yeti! received mixed reviews from critics, who praised the game's humor but criticized its technical problems.
 It received a 67% and a 68.71% from review aggregate websites Metacritic and GameRankings respectively.

-IGN's Craig Harris criticized the game's slow frame rate and technical problems, stating, "... because of the loose and sloppy presentation it ends up feeling like a game produced by a few guys down in someone's basement...instead of something out of an established development studio."
+IGN's Craig Harris criticized the game's slow frame rate and technical problems, saying that the game was produced by a "few guys down in someone's basement" instead of some established development studio.
 Allgame's Brett Alan Weiss noted that the game had charming moments, but ultimately had little replay value and had too many graphical problems.
 GameZone's Scott Kuvin felt that the collision detection of the game had some glitches, but felt that the game's humor overcame any technical problems.